Hypnootika/libmem_python/README.md

 Alternatively use the current Release

 ### Usage
-After installation, you can import libmem_python in your Python scripts to start manipulating memory directly from Python.
+After installation, you can import `libmem` in your Python scripts to start manipulating memory directly from Python.

 ### Contributing
 Contributions to libmem_python are welcome.